 Our Analysis and Test Results

-New for 2018, the Session falls roughly in the middle of Smith's range of mountain bike helmets.
+The Session falls roughly in the middle of Smith's range of mountain bike helmets.
 This helmet more or less took the place of the Rover MIPS, which is now only offered without MIPS, as their mid-range MIPS equipped mountain bike lid.
 The Session is a versatile helmet that proved to be a tester favorite for its excellent combination of head protection, comfort, ventilation, and adjustable features.
-It can't quite top the POC Tectal Race SPIN to take over as our Editor's Choice Award winner, but it sits comfortably as our third highest rated helmet and our Top Pick for Ventilation Award winner.
+It can't quite match the highest rated models in our test, but it is highly regarded among our testers.

 The Session comes equipped with a MIPS liner, the industry standard for reducing the rotational forces of impacts.
 Other brands, like POC and Leatt, have developed their own impact protection systems, but Smith has chosen to stick with the proven performance of the MIPS system.